GrigoreMihai/docs-gitbook-cmp/docs/user-management/manage-organizations.md

 ## How to setup organizations<a href="how-to-setup-organizations" id="how-to-setup-organizations"></a>

-‌Organizations use attributions to control what data is included.‌
+Organizations use attributions to control what data is included.

 ### Step 1.
 Configure attributions<a href="step-1-configure-attributions" id="step-1-configure-attributions"></a>